AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 Easter

-Easter is the religious season celebrating the resurrection of Jesus from the dead.
-On Easter Sunday, Christians celebrate the resurrection of Jesus following his crucifixion on Good Friday.
+Easter celebrates the resurrection of Jesus from the dead.
+On Easter Sunday, Christians commemorate Jesus’s resurrection following his crucifixion on Good Friday.

 Enlightenment

-Enlightenment refers to the gaining of true knowledge about God or self, usually through meditation and self-discipline; in Buddhist and Hindu traditions, enlightenment means gaining freedom from the cycle of rebirth.
+Enlightenment involves gaining true knowledge about God or self, usually through meditation and self-discipline.
+In Buddhist and Hindu traditions, enlightenment means achieving freedom from the cycle of rebirth.

 Ensoulment